 The Moon of Endine

 In 2011 Ostragoth released a 40-page SF comic, The Moon of Endine.
 If you’ve enjoyed any of my sci-fi or fantasy stories you might like this one about werewolves on a frontier planet, with Mark’s art taking it to another level.

-If you’d like to buy an actual A5 hold-in-your-hand copy, there are a few left via comicsy or our website.
-Otherwise you could download the pdf (free under creative commons license CC BY-NC-ND) or just sit and page through it here (it opens up a full page when you click on it)…
+If you’d like to buy an actual A5 hold-in-your-hand copy, then I’m afraid you left it too late.
+However, you can download the pdf (free under creative commons license CC BY-NC-ND) or just sit and page through it here (it opens up a full page when you click on it)…

 There are more Ostragoth collaborations in the pipeline but two disorganised people with full-time jobs and other, separate, creative outlets doesn’t make for quick work.
 When the next one happens, you’ll find out here.